 Add warmth to black kitchen cabinets with the addition of earthy, spiced accent colours.
 From ‘Spiced Rum’ on the walls to coloured glass accessories and amber fragments running throughout the worktops, using a generous amount of warming colour helps to give depth to a black kitchen scheme.

-This stunning black kitchen features a green tiled splashback, which helps to a splash of subtle vibrancy, enhanced by the use of natural foliage in the space.
+This stunning black space features a green tiled kitchen splashback idea, which helps to add a splash of subtle vibrancy, enhanced by the use of natural foliage in the space.

 2. Choose black for a light-filled kitchen extension

 Many contemporary kitchen extension ideas will incorporate glass lantern roofs, skylights or folding doors framed with stylish black metal framing.

 Take inspiration from this popular look to go bold with your kitchen cabinets.
 This otherwise white kitchen is filled with light, making it the perfect space in which black furniture and fittings will really shine.

 ‘Charcoal is one of our most popular kitchen paint colours.
 It’s a shade that suits contemporary spaces as much as classic ones, big kitchens and little ones, and both bold and pared-back interiors,’ says Nerine Vacher, Kitchen Designer at Neptune Fulham.

 3. Break up block colour with open-plan shelving

 Keep an airiness to a black kitchen colour scheme by choosing elements of open shelving throughout the design.
 Have the shelves made in an accent neutral shade to define the difference.